-“Judy Garland, youngest member of the cast, can best be described as a ‘Tucker in her teen,’ her torch singing being unquestionably first-rate.” – “Film Weekly” review of “Broadway Melody of 1938”
+“Judy Garland, youngest member of the cast, can best be described as a ‘Tucker in her teens,’ her torch singing being unquestionably first-rate.” – “Film Weekly” review of “Broadway Melody of 1938”

 March 14, 1937: Recording session for Broadway Melody of 1938.
 Judy pre-recorded “Your Broadway and My Broadway.”
 The number was filmed but deleted prior to the film’s release.
 Only the pre-recording sessions survive.
 The “Daily Music Report” for this date is one of the few missing from the folders of the complete (or rather, almost complete) copies of the music reports for all of Judy’s MGM films that I purchased from the 2018 auction of Liza Minnelli’s personal items.